- As low as $379/Night

 Come appreciate a little slice of heaven in North Myrtle Beach.

-Unwind with the whole family at this relaxing ocean front condo on the 1st floor.
-This handsome 2 bedroom condo has 2 full bathrooms and is located on the ocean above the lobby level of the tower.
+Unwind with the whole family at this peaceful ocean front condo on the 1st floor.
+This striking 2 bedroom condo has 2 full bathrooms and is located on the ocean above the lobby level of the tower.
 The vistas are as close as you can get to the beach and see the ocean and beach goers.

 Come savor a memorable vacation here and enjoy all the area has to offer.